Ethics & Compliance

 Ethical business conduct is the responsibility of every employee.
-In fact, integrity is the first of the five stated Leidos values that employees both currently emulate and also aspire to further exemplify.
-Leidos defines this value of integrity as “having the courage to make tough ethical decisions, taking pride in our work, being transparent with our team, and being respectful of everyone.”
-The Code of Conduct and annual Ethics Awareness training reinforce Leidos’ core values and provides important information related to many key compliance and risk areas.
-The Code and training are updated annually and Chairman and CEO, Roger Krone, delivers strong messages in both regarding ethical behavior and accountability.
+In fact, integrity is the first of the five Leidos values that guides employee behavior.
+Leidos defines this value of integrity as, “having the courage to make tough ethical decisions, taking pride in our work, being transparent with our team, and being respectful of everyone.”
+The Code and annual Ethics Awareness training reinforce Leidos’ core values and provides important information related to many key compliance and risk areas.
+The Code and training are updated annually, and include an opening statement from the CEO delivering a strong message on ethical behavior and accountability.

 Leidos has consistently achieved a Code of Conduct certification and Ethics Awareness training completion rate of 100 percent.
 This exceptionally high rate demonstrates the company’s focus on and prioritization of employee ethics training.

-The campaign message is simple and clear: Protect Leidos and customer assets; foster a safe and healthy work environment; deal fairly and honestly with customers, third parties and public officials; conduct international business properly; report misconduct; and protect colleagues from retaliation.
-In sum, do the right thing every day.
-Leidos leadership and the Ethics and Compliance Office remain focused on increasing employees' understanding of how the Code of Conduct translates into day-to-day work experiences.
+The campaign message is simple and clear: do the right thing, every day.
+Pillars of the campaign include protecting Leidos and customer assets; fostering a safe and healthy work environment; dealing fairly and honestly with customers, third parties, and public officials; conducting international business properly; reporting misconduct; and protecting colleagues from retaliation.
+Leidos leadership and the Ethics and Compliance Office remain focused on increasing employees' understanding of how the Code translates into day-to-day work experiences.